 As the world becomes increasingly digital and reliant on data, the measurements that are taken from surveying are being and will continue to be used to inform and shape the future of our built environment.

 As climate change becomes an increasingly bigger issue, flooding is occurring more frequently and is a concern for domestic and commercial property owners, as well as councils.
 Surveying gathers information about whether or not properties are at risk of flooding and what can be taken to limit the effects of flooding as much as possible.
-Survey data can also be used to identify areas that become at increasingly risk of flood.
+Survey data can also be used to identify areas that become at increased risk of flood.
 This can also be used in the future for historical data to identify trends used in larger flood prevention strategies.

 Similar to flooding, erosion is affecting more and more properties and the knock on effect of erosion also contributes to more flooding.
 But unlike flooding that has a sudden and noticeable impact, erosion happens more slowly over time and can be difficult to notice.
 This is where surveying, particularly surveys over time (such as monitoring surveys), can identify where continued erosion will cause damage to properties if action is not taken.
 This leads to informed planning which can prevent natural landscapes and buildings from becoming victims of erosion.